 A call center campaign is an effort by your team to improve business results by proactively calling contacts or conducting an advertising blitz to drive calls.
 From there, you can segment the calls by region, prospect or customer type, or goal.

-Businesses follow call center best practices to meet key business goals, such as qualifying prospects, closing more sales, or providing customer service.
+Businesses follow call center best practices to meet key goals such as qualifying prospects, closing more sales, or providing customer service.

 Let’s say you do outbound sales calls for a local home improvement business.